KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Delete a user from the database.

-      Delete the program user by the subcommand argument from the database.
+      Delete the user defined by the subcommand argument from the database.

       The user to be deleted may be specified by a) specific user id, b) the interactive mode option, or c) using '?' as the user id argument which also initiates the interactive mode options

+      Examples:

+        smicli delete 85   smicli delete ?

     Options:
       -n, --no-verify    Disable verification prompt before the delete is